PR0CK0/CS540_Project/README.md

 * Go to PGAdmin and refresh the volusia schema; the contours table should be there

 ## Step 2 - Queries
 Download the .sql file and run the queries one after another.
 It's commented.
-NOTE: You don't have to run the first query if you only care about the zip codes 32114 and 32118... otherwise, you have to re-run the queries yourself.
 * The first query will take about 15m
 * The second query will take about half a second
 * The last query will take ...

+NOTE: If you only care about the ZIP codes 32114 and 32118, then you don't have to run the first query.
+Just download the contours_analysis table, put it in the volusia schema, and do the last two queries.

 That's it.
 It's rather straightforward.